Nightshade14/Training-GAN-to-generate-clothes/README.md

 - **Pre-trained Models:** Includes pre-trained models for quick setup.
 - **Extensive Documentation:** Comprehensive instructions and code comments.

+## Dataset

+- The model is trained to generate images similar to FashionMNIST data.
+It generates grayscale images of 28 x 28  size.

 ## Installation

 Clone the repository and install the required dependencies.